henrik7264/CPP_Actors/README.md

 ### Scheduler
 A Scheduler can be used to execute a task (function call) at a given time.
 The task can be executed once or repeated until it is removed.
-The scheduled tasks are executed by an adaptable number of Workers.
-If the Workers are not able to execute the tasks as requested by the scheduler additional Workers will be started.
-This situation happens when many tasks are scheduled at the same time.
+A special case of the scheduler is the timer which can be started and stopped after an instance has been created.
-The situation is not different from handling messages (see above section) - in fact it is exactly the same, and the Actors library will behave the same way:
+The scheduled tasks are executed by one Worker.
+The Scheduler is closely related to message handling - in fact they work in the same way and the Actors library will behave the same way:

 1. While executing one task another task may be triggered by a scheduler timeout.
    This could in worse case lead to thread synchronization problems.
    The Actors library solves this problem by allowing only one task per Actor to execute at a time, i.e. 100 Actors can concurrently execute 100 tasks, but one Actor can only execute one task at a time.
-2. A heavy scheduler load may create the situation described in item 1.
-To accommodate for this problem, the Actors library will adapt the number of Workers, i.e. another Worker will be added if the tasks cannot be handled as fast as they are triggered.
-This can in worse case lead to a large amount Workers (threads).
-3. Scheduled tasks and message handling works under the same principles as described above.
+2. Scheduled tasks and message handling works under the same principles as described above.
    Only one task/callback function can be executed at time per Actor to avoid synchronization problems.

 Again, the Actors library will do what it can to solve the load problems,